-No matter what kind of plant-based meatloaf you’re going to make, there is a general “formula” to making sure that the recipe works out.
+No matter what kind of plant-based meatloaf you’re going to make, there is a general “formula” to make sure that the recipe works out.
 First, there is your main ingredient.
-These are the ingredients that, typically, will make up the “base” of your loaf, unless you are making something made primarily from vegetables and nuts.
+These are the ingredients that, typically, will make up the “base” of your loaf unless you are making something made primarily from vegetables and nuts.
 Let’s get into the various ingredients.

 Vegetables like celery, carrots, potatoes, winter squash, sweet potato, and mushrooms are all good choices for plant-based meatloaves.